Hogla, Jaynagar

-Hogla is a village within the jurisdiction of the Jaynagar police station in the Jaynagar I CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Hogla is a village within the jurisdiction of the Jaynagar Majilpur police station in the Jaynagar I CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Hogla is located at 22.2505°N 88.4561°E. It has an average elevation of 8 m.

 Demographics

 As per 2011 Census of India, Hogla had a total population of 2,723.

 Transport

 Hogla is on the State Highway 1.

 Hogla railway station is on the Sealdah–Namkhana line of the Kolkata Suburban Railway system.

 Commuters

 With the electrification of the railways, suburban traffic has grown tremendously since the 1960s.
 As of 2005-06, more than 1.7 million (17 lakhs) commuters use the Kolkata Suburban Railway system daily.
 After the partition of India, refugees from erstwhile East Pakistan and Bangladesh had a strong impact on the development of urban areas in the periphery of Kolkata.
 The new immigrants depended on Kolkata for their livelihood, thus increasing the number of commuters.
 Eastern Railway runs 1,272 EMU trains daily.